kodify/technicaltest/README.md

 ### User Stories

-1. Right now our blog let's everyone create authors and write posts.
+1. Right now our blog lets everyone create authors and write posts.
 We want to add a security layer to avoid this.
 The user has to be able to:
     * **Register:** Will need to introduce his name, email, password.
     * **Login:** Will be able to login using his email and password.
     * **Write Posts:** Once logged in the user will be able to write posts.
 Right now we can assign the autorship of a blogpost to any user.
 We don't want this anymore.
 The user who writes a post will need to be its author